Spectral triples for the Sierpinski Gasket: Introduction

+provides the value of the standard Dirichlet form, up to a multiplicative constant, on a suitable form core only, and not on the whole Dirichlet space of finite energy elements.
+On the other hand, we will show that the residue

+does coincide, up to a multiplicative constant, with the standard Dirichlet form for all finite energy elements.

-Let us mention here that the spectral triple for the gasket proposed in \cite{GuIs10} Remark 2.14, whose building blocks were spectral triples associated with the boundary points of the edges of the gasket, could indeed produce the Kigami energy exactly as above.
+Let us mention here that the spectral triple for the gasket proposed in \cite{GuIs10} Remark 2.14, whose building blocks were spectral triples associated with the boundary points of the edges of the gasket, could indeed produce the standard Dirichlet form exactly as above, with the same energy dimension.
 However, being based on a discrete approximation of $K$, it could not give rise to any pairing with K-theory.

 We remark that noncommutative geometry provides also a replacement for the de~Rham cohomology in terms of cyclic cohomology, however we do not pursue this direction here.
-Indeed differential forms have no classical analogue on fractals, and their study in this case is essentially based on \cite{CiSa}.
-There, the authors associate a bimodule-valued derivation to a Dirichlet form, and define differential 1-forms as the elements of the bimodule.
-Recent developments in this direction are contained in \cite{IRT}, while in a recent paper of ours \cite{CGIS1} concerning the gasket, we give a more concrete description of the 1-forms of \cite{CiSa} in such a way as to define their integrals on paths, and their generalized potentials on suitable coverings.
+Indeed differential forms have no classical analogue on fractals, and their study in this case is essentially based on the differential calculus developed in \cite{CiSa}.
+There, the authors associate a bimodule-valued derivation to a regular Dirichlet form and define differential 1-forms as the elements of the bimodule.
+In \cite{CiSa2} this first order differential calculus on p.c.f. fractals has been developed further to a pseudo differential calculus by the construction of Fredholm modules associated to the Dirichlet form.
+Recent developments in this direction are also contained in \cite{IRT}, while in a recent paper of ours \cite{CGIS1} concerning the gasket, we give a more concrete description of the 1-forms of \cite{CiSa} in such a way as to define their integrals on paths and their generalized potentials on suitable coverings and develop a Hodge-de Rham theory on the gasket.